annie-kayal/project-4/README.md

 ### 1. FITNESS

 At this point, we had to decide what requests users could make.
 Due to the nature of the app, it was clear users would be able to make GET requests to all of the endpoints, but would be limited to which tables they would be able to delete or create with.
-For this reason, we only chose to use class-based views in our fitness app so we could determine the delete and create endpoints for the users.
+For this reason, we only chose to use class-based views in our fitness app, so we could determine the delete and create endpoints for the users.

-One area we did need to implement in this app is permissions.
+One area we did need to implement in this app was permissions.
 In order to access most of the information on the app, they needed to be a registered user.
 Django REST framework already gives us access to some powerful permissions, which can be added to any view by passing them as a list or tuple to a permission_classes property.
 However, we also created another custom permission setting.

 ```js
 class IsOwnerOrReadOnly(BasePermission):